 There are some holiday destinations where infectious animal diseases, such as foot and mouth or bird flu, are prevalent.
 The Government therefore advises travellers to be careful about contact with animals abroad.
 Pathogens from these animals can be accidentally introduced into the Netherlands with travellers and their luggage.

-There are also rules for travellers in respect of the importation of animals (in Dutch) and animal products (in Dutch), such as wool, processed meat or dairy products or hunting trophies.
+There are also rules for travellers in respect of the importation of animals and animal products such as wool, processed meat or dairy products or hunting trophies.
 Bringing live animals or animal products into the Netherlands is prohibited.

 Notifiable animal diseases

 Stricter rules apply to certain animal diseases in terms of reporting, identification and control.
 These diseases are on the list of Notifiable animal diseases (in Dutch).
 When such diseases are notified the Ministry of EL&I can announce additional control measures.

 - The reasons for requiring notification of such animal diseases are as follows: